Bureau des services financiers (Quebec): Mission

 The BSF ensured the protection of the public through the application of the provisions of the Act and its regulations to which certificate holders, firms, representatives and independent corporations, insurers and distributors are subject, and the framework of distribution without a representative.
-To do so, the BSF was responsible for developing a large part of the regulations, with the exception of the codes of ethics, continuing education and professional titles enacted, as the case may be, by the Chambre de la sécurité financière (Québec) (CSF), the Chambre de l'assurance de dommages (Québec) (Property Insurance Board) (CAD) or the Institut québécois de planification financière (IQPF), and part of the regulations applicable to securities representatives, which is enacted by the Commission des valeurs mobilières du Québec (Quebec Securities Commission) (CVMQ).
+To do so, the BSF was responsible for developing a large part of the regulations, with the exception of the codes of ethics, continuing education and professional titles enacted, as the case may be, by the Chambre de la sécurité financière (Québec) (CSF), the Chambre de l'assurance de dommages (Québec) (Property Insurance Board) (CAD) or the Institut québécois de planification financière (IQPF), and part of the regulations applicable to securities representatives, which are enacted by the Commission des valeurs mobilières du Québec (Quebec Securities Commission) (CVMQ).

 The BSF issued practice fees through the certification of representatives and the registration of law firms, independent representatives and independent companies.
 In particular, it ensured that the conditions for eligibility for the certificate (minimum training, examinations, training periods) were met.
-It was also responsible for inspecting and controlling the activities of registrants and imposing sanctions, if necessary.
-It regulated distribution without a representative, including the approval of distribution guides that must be given to consumers.
+It inspected and controlled the activities of registrants, imposing sanctions when necessary, and regulated distribution without a representative, including approving distribution guides for consumers.

-In addition, the BSF was responsible for the Information and Referral Center, which provided consumers and industry with answers to their questions and, where appropriate, an accompaniment and support service for Any approach to the distribution of financial products and services.
+In addition, the BSF was responsible for the Information and Referral Center, which provided consumers and industry with answers to their questions and, where appropriate, an accompaniment and support service for any approach to the distribution of financial products and services.
 This information center was also the focal point for receiving complaints.

 The "Bureau des services financiers" was in constant contact with a number of partner organizations, each of which had a role to play in consumer protection: the Chambre de l'assurance de dommages (Québec), Chambre de la sécurité financière (Québec), the Commission des valeurs mobilières du Québec, the "Financial Services Compensation Fund", the "Inspector General of Financial Institutions", and the Institut québécois de planification financière (IQPF).

 The BSF therefore proposed a single reference framework bringing together all the players in the distribution of financial products and services under its direction for coherent and integrated supervision of all disciplines.